 It looks like the next high profile social media company to have an IPO will probably be Pinterest.
 Investors who are thinking ahead are trying to figure out how to buy Pinterest shares at the IPO price and if they can’t do that, should they still buy the stock when the company opens for trading the first day?
 Lets take a look at what has been happening so far.

 Will Pinterest Be Next?

-Pinterest has soared in popularity and is totally different from Twitter and Facebook.
+People want to buy Pinterest stock because the platform has soared in popularity and is totally different from Twitter and Facebook.
 That is a key: being different than the rest.
 Of course Pinterest needs to figure out how to make money, but that seems to be a minor stepping stone in the current world of Internet social media IPOs.
 Pinterest raised $225 million dollars in late 2013 and they just raised another $200 million more in May 2014.
 To date they have raised about $764 million dollars.

 All this for a visual search engine company that just started thinking about making money by showing ads on their site in September 2013.
 That means they are busy trying to become a viable business and the question isn’t If they will go public but when it will happen.

 Just like the IPO’s of Facebook and Twitter, it will be virtually impossible for any individual investors to get in on the ground floor of a Pinterest IPO.
 Only those who have the right connections or have some long standing relationship with a broker will be able to get shares before the public can.
 That means for individual investors like you and I, buying the stock on the open market once the stock goes public will be the only option.

 To do that you should plan in advance and sign up with a discount stock broker.
 I use and recommend TD Ameritrade and you can read my review here – TD Ameritrade.
 They are a great online broker for investors of all levels, including beginners.
 What you will need to do is go to the TD Ameritrade website (or choose another reputable online broker), and sign up.
 Its not hard and shouldn’t take you more than 15 to 30 minutes.